Notice: To display this embed please allow the use of Functional Cookies in Cookie Preferences.

 Nintendo has big plans for Super Mario Bros.’
 35th anniversary

 Celebrations will see Mario’s 35-year back catalogue remastered for Switch

 Nintendo is planning to celebrate Super Mario Bros.’
 35th anniversary this year with several Mario Switch Remasters.

 Multiple sources have told VGC that the platform holder is planning to hold an event to coincide with this year’s anniversary, which marks 35 years since the start of the mainline Super Mario series in 1985.

 As part of its anniversary celebrations, Nintendo will reveal plans to re-release most of Super Mario’s 35-year back catalogue this year, remastered for Nintendo Switch, VGC was told.

-As VGC’s network partner Eurogamer reported in a follow-up to our story, these remasters will include 1996’s Super Mario 64, 2002’s Super Mario Sunshine and 2007’s Super Mario Galaxy.
+ORIGINAL STORY CONTINUES: As VGC’s network partner Eurogamer reported in a follow-up to this story, the remasters will include 1996’s Super Mario 64, 2002’s Super Mario Sunshine and 2007’s Super Mario Galaxy.